weongyo/varnish-perf/README.md

 ============

 * The most of code are based on varnish-cache (https://www.varnish-cache.org/).
-That is the reason why this name is including 'varnish'.
+That is the reason why this is including 'varnish' in its name.

 * But all socket operations are non-blocking.
 One thread is enough to handle several thousand concurrent connections.